camunda/camunda-platform/README.md

 You can access emails in Mailpit's Web UI at [http://localhost:8075](http://localhost:8075).

 ## Troubleshooting

+### Submitting Issues
+When submitting an issue on this repository, please make sure your issue is related to the docker compose deployment method of the Camunda Platform.
+All questions regarding to functionality of the web applications should be instead posted on the [Camunda Forum](https://forum.camunda.io/).
+This is the best way for users to query for existing answers that others have already encountered.
+We also have a category on that forum specifically for [Deployment Related Topics](https://forum.camunda.io/c/camunda-platform-8-topics/deploying-camunda-platform-8/33).

 ### Running on arm64 based hardware
 When using arm64-based hardware like a M1 or M2 Mac the Keycloak container might not start because Bitnami only provides amd64-based images.
 Until bitnami adds